SatvikPraveen/FashionMNIST-Analysis/README.md

 - Explore transfer learning with pretrained models like **ResNet50** or **EfficientNet**.
 - Implement model ensembling for improved predictions.
+- Extend dimensionality reduction techniques like **t-SNE** and **UMAP** to more components and integrate them into end-to-end pipelines.
 - Test the best model on unseen real-world data.

 ---